tcdejong/nl-corona/README.md

 # nl-corona
-Quick-and-dirty scraper to load csv data from the [RIVM](https://www.rivm.nl/coronavirus-kaart-van-nederland).
+Quick-and-dirty scraper to load csv data from the [RIVM Corona map](https://www.rivm.nl/coronavirus-kaart-van-nederland) of the Netherlands.

 Currently just stores the data in a CSV file named after the data's timestamp.